jmettraux/aachen/src/cac__skills.md

 Administer
 : To manage land and laborers, or a workshop, its journeyfolk and apprentices.

+Build
+: To build structures, to appraise such structures (traps and anomalies?).

+<!-- </div.left-column> -->
+<!-- <div.right-column> -->

 Connect
 : To connect with people, to ascertain the dynamics of groups and communities.

-<!-- </div.left-column> -->
-<!-- <div.right-column> -->

 Craft
 : To craft or repair goods.